ankitmalpani/udacity-carnd-pid-controller/README.md

 double diff_cte = cte - last_cte; //differential as a diff from previous
 double steer_value = -Cp * cte  - Cd * diff_cte; //new differential term with constant Cd
 ```
 This makes a slight improvement to the control of the car.
-Still seems unstable but makes a lap around the track `Calculated with Cp as .25 and Cd as 3`
+Still seems unstable but makes a lap around the track `Calculated with Cp as .25 and Cd as 3 (Manually chosen after a few iterations)`

 [PD controller video](./videos/PD_controller.mp4)